mispchallenge/misp2022_baseline/track1_AVSD/README.md

 - **Pre-trained model**

 There are three pre-trained models.

-Conformer_v_sd_2.model and av_diarization_3.model are the pre-trained models of visual embedding module and audio-visual module respectively.
+The conformer_v_sd_2.model and av_diarization_3.model are the pre-trained models of visual embedding module and audio-visual module respectively.
 You can choose whether to download them.
-If you do not want to conduct the training process but directly decode, you can download these two models.
+Specifically, if you do not want to conduct the training process but directly decode, you can download these two models.

 Lipreading_LRW.pt is the pre-trained model of lipreading.
-If you want to conduct the training process, you must download this model.
+The training process will use it.
+Therefore, if you want to conduct the training process, you must download this model.

-Please put the downloaded model into model/pretrain/
 ```
 conformer_v_sd_2.model
 av_diarization_3.model
 lipreading_LRW.pt
 ```
 The link of Google drive is: https://drive.google.com/drive/folders/1kh40NNBW84kODM0PrWvYLwDCjuqpKqj7?usp=sharing

+Please put the downloaded model into model/pretrain/

 - **Training**
 ```